ArduinoSmarthomeDe/arduino-siemens-knx-standard-55/README.md

 ## Description

 Arduino Uno clone to wall-mount into *GIRA Standard 55* frames.
-A *Siemens KNX 5WG1117* bus coupler pcb can be mount on the back.
+A *Siemens KNX 5WG1117* bus coupler pcb can be mounted on the backside.
 There is also a temperature sensor DS18B20 at the front.
 Needs an ATMega368 chip with Arduino bootloader.

 **NOTICE: All brands mentioned are for explanation purposes only.
 This is NOT an official GIRA or Siemens product and just a pure DIY project.**